secure-keys

 Automatically

-From the secure-keys command, you can use the --add-xcframework-to-target option to add the SecureKeys.xcframework to the iOS project.
+From the secure-keys command, you can use the --xcframework option to add the SecureKeys.xcframework to the iOS project.

 Also, you can specify your Xcode project path using the --xcodeproj option.